-Alef is reshaping the connectivity landscape by bringing the capability of push-button edge connectivity to businesses and developers globally.
+Alef is reshaping the connectivity landscape by bringing the capability of push-button Edge connectivity to businesses and developers globally.
 Traditional custom cellular deployments take at least six months.
-These deployments typically involve multiple teams navigating complex regulatory requirements from spectrum to connectivity to compliance and reporting.
+These deployments typically involve multiple teams navigating complex regulatory requirements from spectrum to connectivity to compliance and to reporting.
 Alef takes care of these complexities for developers and deploying cellular connectivity for your private network is as easy as pushing a button.

 From Telegram to Smartphone.
 As we gained a deeper understanding of technology, humanity developed hardware that enabled communication at increasing distances.
 For the longest time humanity was tethered to a physical location with the telegram, then the telephone, then the fax, and even the personal computer.

 We were also accustomed to the ever present dial tone that ruled our connectivity experience.
 When we picked up the phone or dialed out on a modem, there was the ever present tone that signaled we were connected to the telephone network.

 With the advent of semiconductor technology, we were able to continually miniaturize communication technology which eventually led to an explosion of wireless smartphones and apps at the push of a button, that enabled humans to roam free and untethered from a desk.